 Succulents and cacti are often grouped together but they are not the same type of plant.
 Even though all cacti are succulents (since they store water), not all succulents are cacti.

 For the purpose of this guide, we will be discussing tips for succulent plant care in relation to those plants without aeroles.

 Succulents can be grown as stand alone plants in pretty containers.
 Many common household items, such as glass containers, teacups and silver sugar and cream dispensers make pretty succulent containers for individual plants.

 It is also quite common to plant several succulents together in a dish or bowl to make a succulent garden.

-Outdoor succulents, in warmer zones, look great planted around rocks in rock gardens.
+Outdoor cold hardy succulents, in warmer zones, look great planted around rocks in rock gardens.
 Large plants such as a hardy agave makes a great focal plant in a garden bed.

 How to care for succulents

 Succulent plant care is relatively easy.
 Basically you buy a succulent, water it a little when it is dry, and slowly watch it grow.